Dharmaguptaka Vinaya

 “Offenses” means except for the eight pārājika rules, hiding other offenses.

 If bhikkhunīs live closely together, behave badly together, their bad reputation spreads around, and they cover up each other’s offenses, the other bhikkhunīs should admonish those bhikkhunīs: “Venerable sisters, don’t be close together, behave badly together, have a bad reputation spread around, and cover up each other’s offenses.
 If you don’t live closely together, behave badly together, and have a bad reputation spread around, you’ll grow in the Buddha’s dhamma, and live comfortably.
 You should give up this matter.
 When you’re criticized and admonished by the sangha, don’t commit a heavy offense.”
 If they follow this advice, it’s good.
 If not, the motion should be carried out.
-When the motion has been carried out, they should say again: “Younger sisters, we have carried out the motion, the announcements are still left.
+When the motion has been carried out, they should say again: “Younger sisters, we’ve carried out the motion, the announcements are still left.
 You should give up this matter.
 When you’re criticized and admonished by the sangha, don’t commit a heavy offense.”
 If they follow this advice, it’s good.
 If not, the first announcement should be carried out.
-When the first announcement has been carried out, they should say again: “Younger sisters, we have carried out the motion and the first announcement, two announcements are still left.
+When the first announcement has been carried out, they should say again: “Younger sisters, we’ve carried out the motion and the first announcement, two announcements are still left.
 Please give up this matter.
 When you’re criticized and admonished by the sangha, don’t commit a heavy offense.”
 If they follow this advice, it’s good.
 If not, the second announcement should be carried out.

-When the second announcement has been carried out, they should say: “Younger sisters, we have carried out the motion and two announcements, one announcement is still left.
+When the second announcement has been carried out, they should say: “Younger sisters, we’ve carried out the motion and two announcements, one announcement is still left.
 Please give up this matter.
 When you’re criticized and admonished by the sangha, don’t commit a heavy offense.”
 If they follow this advice, it’s good.
 If not, when third announcement has been carried out, it’s a saṅghādisesa.
 If they give it up after the motion and two announcements, they commit three thullaccayas.
 If they give it up after the motion and one announcement, they commit two thullaccayas.
 If they give it up after the motion, they commit one thullaccaya.
 If they give it up when the motion hasn’t yet been fully carried out, it’s a dukkaṭa.
 If they live closely together, behave badly together, and have a bad reputation spread around before they do the motion, all are dukkaṭas.

 For a bhikkhu, this is treated according to whatever he committed.
 For a sikkhamānā, a sāmaṇera, and a sāmaṇerī, it’s a dukkaṭa.
 This is called “to commit”.